tiprankstipranks

 PCT is dependent on management and key personnel, and PCT's business would suffer if it fails to retain its key personnel and attract additional highly skilled employees.

-Supply Chain2 | 6.5%
+Supply Chain3 | 10.3%

 Supply Chain - Risk 1

-Because PCT's global expansion requires sourcing feedstock and supplies and shipping product around the world (including Asia and Europe) changes to international trade agreements, tariffs, import and excise duties, taxes or other governmental rules and regulations could adversely affect PCT's business, financial condition, results of operations and prospects.
+Because PCT's global expansion requires sourcing feedstock and supplies and shipping product around the world (including Asia and Europe), changes to international trade agreements, tariffs, import and excise duties, taxes or other governmental rules and regulations could adversely affect PCT's business, financial condition, results of operations and prospects.

-PCT's global expansion model will require sourcing feedstock from suppliers around the world.
-The U.S. federal government or other governmental bodies may propose changes to international trade agreements, tariffs, taxes and other government rules and regulations.
-For example, the new U.S. presidential administration has announced substantial tariffs on foreign imports into the United States, particularly from China, Canada, and Mexico.
-If any restrictions or significant increases in costs or tariffs are imposed related to feedstock sourced from Asia, Europe, or elsewhere, as a result of amendments to existing trade agreements, and PCT's supply costs consequently increase, PCT may be required to raise PureFive™ resin product prices, which may result in decreased margins, the loss of customers, and a material adverse effect on PCT's financial results.
+PCT's global expansion model, which includes the construction of the Planned Facilities, will require sourcing additional feedstock in the U.S. and from suppliers around the world.
+The U.S. federal government, the Belgian government, the Thai government and other governmental bodies may propose changes to international trade agreements, tariffs, taxes and other government rules and regulations that would affect PCT's global expansion model.
+For example, the U.S. government has imposed and expanded tariffs and other trade measures on certain foreign imports into the U.S., particularly from China, Canada, and Mexico.
+If any restrictions or significant increases in costs or tariffs are imposed related to feedstock sourced from Asia, Europe, or elsewhere, as a result of amendments to existing trade agreements, and PCT's supply costs consequently increase, PCT may be required to raise PureFive resin product prices, which may result in decreased margins, the loss of customers, and a material adverse effect on PCT's financial results.
 The extent to which PCT's margins could decrease in response to any future tariffs is uncertain.
 PCT continues to evaluate the impact of effective trade agreements, as well as other recent changes in foreign trade policy on its supply chain, costs, sales and profitability, which could negatively impact PCT's business, financial condition, results of operations and prospects.
 Any such impact could be material.

 Supply Chain - Risk 2